Ladvien/ladvien.github.io/_posts/2020-5-20-data-analytics-mysql-queries.md

 LEFT JOIN employees
     ON salaries.emp_no = employees.emp_no;
 ```
 But, the first time you miss a comma you'll be asking, "Why!?
-Why does SQL allow this."
+Why does SQL allow this!"
 I'm not sure, but we have to deal with it.
 This is why I ask you _always_ include the `AS` keyword.
 Again, you are helping prevent bugs before they happen.

 # FROM
 As you've already seen, the `FROM` command tells SQL what areas on the database you want it to look for data.
 If you don't specify a table in the `FROM` clause, then the SQL program acts if it doesn't exist.